betterscientificsoftware/bssw.io/Articles/Blog/2024-08-TechnicalPropertiesOfSustainableSoftware.md

 **Fast building code and fast running test suite**:
 An important aspect of sustainable software that is often overlooked is the computational overhead needed to build the software and tests and then run the test suite.
 A software package that requires significant computational resources to test the code after any change represents a huge technical debt that must be carried around by future maintainers and sponsors of the software package.
-Alternatively, software that builds relatively quickly and where the tests can be run in less time can take advantage of free cloud continuous testing services.
+Alternatively, software that builds relatively quickly and where the tests can be run in less time can often take advantage of free cloud continuous testing services.
 (For example, at the time of this writing, services like GitHub Actions and GitLab CI provide free cloud computing cycles to test software projects on these platforms with various limits on the computational loads supported.)
 However, software that is very computationally expensive to build and test or requires special hardware (like GPUs) can impose a huge burden on its sustainability in the need to procure, set up, and maintain the computing resources and DevOps infrastructure needed to utilize them.

 **Well-defined and well-regulated internal and external dependencies**:
-Reuse and sustainability are greatly aided by minimizing external dependencies and having well-structured internal dependencies of the software package itself established using good design and build modularity.
+Reuse and sustainability are greatly aided by minimizing external dependencies and having well-structured internal dependencies within the software package itself (established using good design and build modularity).
-For example, even if your project only depends on small piece of a large software package, if that smaller piece cannot easily be targeted and extracted, then you may be stuck having to configure and build a large amount of software as you port to new platforms and perform other maintence tasks.
+For example, even if your project only depends on small piece of a large external software package, if that smaller piece cannot easily be targeted and extracted, then you may be stuck having to configure and build a large amount of software as you port to new platforms and perform other maintenance tasks.
-The less code you have to configure and build, the easier it will be to modify.
+The less code you have to configure and build, the easier it will be to sustain if needed.

 **All upstream dependencies are also sustainable software**:
-If any of the upstream dependencies of a software package do not also have these key technical properties of sustainable software, then the downstream packages cannot be sustainable either.
+If any of the upstream dependencies of a software package do not also have these key technical properties of sustainable software, then the downstream dependent packages cannot be sustainable.
 (A chain is only as strong as its weakest link.)
-This recursive requirement only stops at standard tools like standard compilers and other ubiquitous tools and libraries that are guaranteed to be sustained and supported over the long term.
+This recursive requirement only stops at standard tools like major compilers and other ubiquitous tools and libraries that are guaranteed to be sustained and supported over the long term.
-This requirement is also another motivation for minimizing external dependencies.
+(This requirement is also another motivation for minimizing external dependencies.)

-These technical requirements for sustainable software are quite strict and difficult to achieve for many software projects.
-But the rewards of doing so can be substantial.
+Software that satisfies key technical properties listed above would tend to meet the Strong Definition of sustainable software defined above.
+In addition, smaller (or extremely well-structured) software packages that possess these technical properties could be considered **Self-Sustaining Software** since such software does not need a dedicated team to sustain it for your (limited) continued usage.
+(If needed, you could sustain such a package yourself for your usage at a reasonable cost.)

-### Some key practices for creating and maintaining sustainable software
+### Some Key Practices for Creating and Maintaining Sustainable Software

 While this article has focused on the technical properties of the software itself, there are key practices that can aid in the creation and maintenance of sustainable software that possess these technical properties.